+SUPPLMENTRARY FIGURE 1.
+Same length comparisons of predatory reptile Varanus skulls in dorsal and/or lateral views.
+A, V. komodoensis.
+B, V. griseus.
+C, V. salvator.
+D, V. gilleni.
+E, V. prasinus.
+F, V. niloticus.
+G, V. semiremex.
+H, V. beccarii.
+I, V. bengalensis.
+Image source Mertens (1942).

 In order to establish that a genus known from a substantial sample collected from sediments that were deposited over a span of hundreds of thousands of years or more, is monospecific, it needs to be shown that there is very little or no pattern of variation in anatomy compared to other species, or within the remains over time, and the basal condition is largely or entirely retained throughout the sample.
 If instead the observed variation is atypically high, and/or than the variation shows a significant pattern when stratigraphically correlated, then the multispecies hypothesis which is the normal condition of genera is superior to the monospecific alternative.
 All the more so if the shifts tend to be away from the ancestral state.